-The capability to identify and manage one’s own emotions is mentioned as emotional intelligence.
-There are many skills that are included which take into account emotional intelligence where one identifies their emotions.
+The capability to identify and manage one’s own emotions is mentioned as emotional intelligence EI.
+There are many skills that are included which take into account emotional intelligence skills where one identifies their emotions.

 The other skill is the capability to harness any emotion and use it for aspects such as problem-solving or thinking.
 The final skill is managing emotions where regulating of emotions is achieved or boosting up or calming down another person is done.
 Here are a few hints about emotional intelligence and how to measure and assess them.

 Emotional intelligence or emotional quotient was a term formulated by two researchers John Mayer and Peter Salavoy.
 The same term emotional intelligence was made prominent by Dan Goleman in his book called emotional intelligence in 1996.

 Emotional intelligence is defined as a term where an individual understands, identifies and manages their own emotions.
 They should also know to influence, identify and understand others emotions.

 For example, imagine yourself where you are unable to understand your friend or neighbor.
 When you do not know when your friend is angry or sad, such ability is mentioned as emotional intelligence by psychologists and considered as more important than IQ.